benvial/benvial.github.io/contact.md

 <!-- Let's get in touch! -->

+If you are interested in collaborating or have any questions, drop me a message!
+I'd be happy to answer and explore new research ideas.

 ### Benjamin Vial
 Research Assistant
 Imperial College London
 South Kensington Campus
-London SW7 2AZ, UK United Kingdom
+London SW7 2AZ, United Kingdom
 Email: <a href="mailto:b.vial@imperial.ac.uk" target="_blank" rel="noopener">b.vial@imperial.ac.uk</a>

 <h3>Some links to find out more on the Web</h3>